alberttheprince/rpemotes-reborn/README.md

 - A huge thank you to [Kibook](https://github.com/kibook) for the addition of the Animal Emotes sub menu

 - Thank you to [AvaN0x](https://github.com/AvaN0x) for reformatting and assisting with code, additional features and figuring out shared particle effects

+- Thank you to [Mads](https://github.com/MadsLeander) for joining the team as Co-Developer

+- Thank you to [Mathu_lmn](https://github.com/Mathu-lmn) for joining the team as Co-Developer

 - Thank you to [Tigerle](https://forum.cfx.re/u/tigerle_studios) for providing the additional code required to make Shared Emotes work to it's full extent